LGBTQ rights in Ecuador: History

-Conquest by the Spanish from the mid-16 century onwards introduced Christianity, specifically Roman Catholicism, and religious mores condemning homosexuality as "sinful" and "immoral" to the region now known as Ecuador.
+Conquest by the Spanish from the mid-16th century onwards introduced Christianity, specifically Roman Catholicism, and religious mores condemning homosexuality as "sinful" and "immoral" to the region now known as Ecuador.
 As such, society has typically viewed homosexuality pejoratively.
 However, this is, or at least was, not the case for many of the indigenous peoples, including the Shuar.
 While the Europeans and the West have typically regarded anal intercourse as a sign of effeminacy, the Shuar perceived it as a sign of trickery.
 The "passive" partner (chiminiamnijikratin) and the "active" partner (chiminiamnijitiai) were not regarded as feminine.
 A Shuar myth, known as the story of the fox and the jaguar, involves the fox deceiving the jaguar into having anal sex, but after having discovered the trickery the jaguar chases the fox and bites him.

 The Inca Empire's perception of homosexuality is unclear and is the subject of ongoing debate.
 Most modern-day documentation about the Incas stems from the Spanish Inquisition.
 These reports suggest that male homosexuality was punished in the south and centre of the Inca Empire, possibly by death, but was tolerated in the north.
 According to certain sources, homosexuality and cross-dressing were tolerated "acts of worship", commonly practised in religious rituals and temples.
 Quariwarmi were cross-dressing shamans, tasked with performing rituals in honour of Chuqui Hinchay, a jaguar dual-gender god.
 Effeminate men were called hualmishcu or warminchu by the Incas.
 Lesbian relationships seem to have been highly regarded by Inca society.
 Lesbians (known as holjoshta) enjoyed many privileges and could even participate in combats and were given the possibility of maintaining promiscuous relations between themselves.

 Law regarding same-sex sexual activity

 Same-sex sexual activity has been legal in Ecuador since 1997 when the Constitutional Tribunal, in Case No. 111-97-TC, overturned the first paragraph of Article 516 of the Penal Code, which criminalized sexual activities between persons of the same sex.
-In 2014, a new Organic Integral Penal Code (2014) entered into force, which did not include the criminalising provisions previously struck down by the Constitutional Court.
+In 2014, a new Organic Integral Penal Code (2014) entered into force, which did not include the criminalising provisions previously overturned.

 The age of consent in Ecuador is 14, regardless of gender or sexual orientation.